How we ensure your continued good oral health

 The good news is that dental disease is almost entirely preventable – and you have a big part to play in ensuring your own oral health.

-Regular preventive dental check-ups will help the Renton Dental team to detect and treat any potential problems early, before they become more difficult and expensive to address.
+Regular preventive dental check-ups will help the Renton Dental team to detect and treat potential problems early, before they become more difficult and expensive to address.

 And by combining a thorough at-home oral hygiene routine with your regular visits to Renton Dental; along with a balanced healthy diet, you can help to safeguard the wellbeing of your teeth and gums for life.